learn-co-curriculum/react-ts-running-tests/README.md

 writing your code!

-If you're stuck wondering what a particular test is asking for, check out the resources links below (particularly for React Testing Library) to help get a better sense of how the test is written.
+If you're stuck wondering what a particular test is asking for, check out the resources below (particularly for React Testing Library) to help get a better sense of how the test is written.

 ## Resources